 Well-Known Class Action Suits Handled by Miskin Law

 Class actions our firm has successfully filed include Vioxx, Bextra and Celebrex.
-We are currently pursuing class actions for:
+These claims have settled.
+Our current active class actions are:

 Asbestos & Class Actions